 In Hawaii, natural beauty is everywhere to behold.
 It begins with the ancient traditions of the Kanaka Maoli, original caretakers of the island.
 It continues with the dedicated efforts of a wind-energy farm, at an ancient agricultural village and with cultural advocate Ekolu Lindsey.

-When we’re not surfing at Lahaina and Hanalei, snorkeling off Ke'e Beach, hiking the Nā Pali coast, sea-kayaking to hidden waterfalls, and paddle-boarding and boating along the famed North Shore of Kauai, we’re working.
+When we’re not surfing at Hanalei, snorkeling off Ke'e Beach, hiking the Nā Pali coast, sea-kayaking to hidden waterfalls, and paddle-boarding and boating along the famed North Shore of Kauai, we’re working.
 We’re helping organizations on Maui and Kauai with projects to restore and conserve Hawaii’s land, water, and way of life.

 Say “Aloha 'Aina,” named for the Hawaiian phrase "love of the land," to the natural splendor and respectful culture thriving on the Hawaiian islands of Maui and Kauai.